chemicaljs/chemical/README.md

 ## Setup

-A simple example can be found in `/example/`.
+A simple example can be found in [`/example/`](https://github.com/chemicaljs/chemical/tree/main/example).

+A example with the vite plugin can be found in [`/example-vite/`](https://github.com/chemicaljs/chemical/tree/main/example).

 ### Server